 The format of the ceremony will vary according to the location and also the number of people being admitted.

 When your ceremony is called, moving counsel will take a seat in the courtroom whilst candidates line up outside.
-Each candidate is called into the court room one by one.
+Each candidate is called into the courtroom one by one.
 When your name is called you will enter the courtroom and stand in a designated place.
 Your moving counsel will "move" that you be admitted.
-Once all candidates have been moved you will take an oath or affirmation and the Judge with order that you be admitted as a Barrister and Solicitor.
+Once all candidates have been moved you will take an oath or affirmation and the Judge will order that you be admitted as a Barrister and Solicitor.
 To finish off, the Judge will address the newly admitted lawyers.

 The newly admitted lawyers must sign the roll.
 The Registrar will give directions on how and where this is to be done.
 The order for admission (LA5) can be filled anytime after the ceremony during working hours.
 At least three copies must be brought to seal.

 Te Reo Māori

 Candidates have the option of conducting their ceremony in Te Reo Māori.
 You will need to inform the High Court Registrar when you file you application that you wish to conduct your ceremony in Te Reo Māori.

 Candidates for admission and their moving counsel have the option of wearing traditional court attire (wigs, bands, white shirt and gowns ) or gowns over neat clothing.
 There is no requirement to wear a wig.
 Candidates and moving counsel may not combine the two options by, for example, wearing a wig and a tie, or bands over a tie.